themexpert/onepager/README.md

 Gulp will automatically compile your `LESS` and `JS` changes into `dist` folder.

 You can run `gulp package` to build a wordpress plugin package with only required files

-## Where to Get Help

-A chat room has been set up using [Gitter](https://gitter.im/themexpert/onepager) where you can go to talk about the project with developers, contributors, and other members of the community.
-This is the best place to go to get quick tips and discuss features with others.

-[Documentation](http://docs.getonepager.com) is also available, and being continually added to as development progresses.

 ## How to Contribute